Document packs

 GET /v1/document_packs/<document_pack_key>Get Document Packs for a Team / Workspace

-Once a document pack has been fully signed, the completed PDF can be downloaded using the serve_pdf_url.
+Once a document pack has been fully signed and completed, the completed PDF can be downloaded using the serve_pdf_url.

 Method 1 - Retrieve from Creation Response

-After creating and sending a document pack, the API response will include serve_pdf_url.
+After creating and sending a document pack, the API response will include a serve_pdf_url for each child document.

-Once signing is complete, this URL can be used to download the document.
+Once the document pack is complete, this URL can be used to download the completed document.

 Method 2 - Retrieve via Document Pack Endpoint